knightm400/startup/README.md

 ## Specification Deliverable
 ### Elevator Pitch
 Introducing "Memory Maze"-- the ultimate challenge for your memorizing skills!
 Immerse yourself in a simple game, where a 5x5 grid flashes individual squares in a certain pattern.
-The way to win is to click the squares in the correct order.
+The way to win is to click the squares in the correct order and exit the maze.
 Sounds easy right?
 But hold on, each round amps up the challenge.
 With each successful round, the challenge increases difficulty as more squares join the memory dance.
 How far can you go before the grid outsmarts you?
 Sharpen your instincts and give your brain a good workout by challenging yourself to Memory Maze!

 ### Design
 ![This image shows the design of my user authentication, gameplay, leaderboard, and tutorial pages](images/IMG_8452.jpg)